cat-nic/WOKE_coffee_pot/README.md

 # Introduction
-TODO: Microsoft's flaming garbage template, ignore all but the next section
+Microsoft's flaming garbage template, ignore all but the next section

 #Model Data
-TODO: The data is stored in box.cat.com in a folder called Operation Caffination.
+The data is stored in box.cat.com in a folder called Operation Caffination.
 Ask Matthew Fletcher for Link.
 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process